 “There are years, days, hours, minutes, weeks, moments, and other measures of time spent in the production of ‘not writing’.
 Not writing is working, and when not working at paid work working at unpaid work like caring for others, and when not at unpaid work like caring, caring for a human body, and when not caring for a human body many hours, weeks, years and other measures of time spent caring for the mind…”

 I’m also listening to ASMR podcasts of rain, birds, rivers all day.
 There’s one called “the quiet harbour”.
-I put these on full blast on headphones to block out the stomping guy who lives upstairs and Dean who loves classic rock.
+I put these on full blast on headphones to block out the stomping guy who lives upstairs.

 If you weren’t an artist, what might you be doing instead?